sylvainaerni/sketchwind-exporter/README.md

-# tailwind-config-exporter
+# Sketchwind-exporter
-Sketch plugin for exporting configuration file to Tailwind CSS framework
+Sketchwind Exporter is a Sketch plugin for exporting configuration files to the Tailwind CSS framework.
+This plugin is tightly related to the [Sketchwind design system](https://github.com/sylvainaerni/sketchwind), a Sketch template based on Tailwind philosophy.

 ## Installation